mooreds/docs-1/get-started/quickstart.md

 By default your hosted app is only available to you.
 To make it available to more people, you need to either add users to the whitelist or make it public.
 - Click the `Authentication` tab
 - Either click `Allow sign in from any Google account` or else add your GSuite domain name or individual emails to the whitelist.
+- Click the save button to save any changes you've made